davidglo/boot-camps/pyGlet-GameMechanics.md

 In this section, you will explore some simple game mechanics available in Python using [pyGlet](https://bitbucket.org/pyglet/pyglet/wiki/Home), which should be available in Anaconda.

-pyGlet is a very basic 2d game engine, so you shouldn't worry about all of the details at this stage.
-Later on, there will be an opportunity to understand in more depth what the various bits are doing.
-For the moment, we are going to focus on some code (call it pyGlet-drawTriangle.py) which draws an equilateral triangle whose location is random.
+pyGlet is a very basic 2d game engine.
+At this stage, don't worry about all of the details of how it works.
+As we progress, you will have the opportunity to understand in depth what the various bits are doing.
+For the moment, we are going to focus on a simple bit of code (call it pyGlet-drawTriangle.py) which draws an equilateral triangle whose location is random.
 Note that the makeTriangle function works by builds an ordered list of (x,y) vertices, which pyGlet then "draws" by sequentially connecting lines between the vertices.

 pyGlet, like other game engines, runs as an infinite loop, until terminated by a user
 * On the first pass through the loop, pyGlet calls the \__init__(self) function and then the on_draw() function